NU-Formula-Racing/telemetry-remote-23/README.md

 # Telemetry Remote NFR23

+## How to activate server and client
+`npm start`
+will start the server and client concurrently

 ## Getting Started

 execute the `initApp.bat` file from file explorer.
 Close the command prompt windows after completion.